Cadmus (1818 ship): Career

 Cadmus was the sole packet of the Whitlock Line, owned by William Whitlock, Jr., of New York, which sailed to Havre.
 Cadmus was the Whitlock Line's first vessel and she served from 1823 to 1828.

-In 1824, Cadmus, Francis Allyn, master, carried General Lafayette to New York.
+In 1824, Cadmus, Francis Allyn, master, carried General Lafayette to New York on the first leg of his 1824-1825 visit to the United States.
 President James Monroe and Congress invited Lafayette to visit the United States in 1824, in part to celebrate the nation's upcoming 50th anniversary.
 Monroe intended to have Lafayette travel on an American warship, but Lafayette felt that having such a vessel as transport was undemocratic and booked passage on Cadmus.

 Whitlock made Cadmus available to Lafayette.
 To do so Whitlock had to cancel some passengers and cargo that he had already booked.
 As a result, he gave up all passenger and freight earnings for the voyage.

 Lafayette arrived at New York on 15 August 1824, accompanied by his son Georges Washington and his secretary Auguste Levasseur.

 On 18 September 1826, Cadmus, Allen, master, took out five crew members from Neptune, at 39°N 66°W. Neptune, of Nova Scotia, had become water-logged and dismasted on her way from St Kitts to Nova Scotia after having encountered a gale on 8 September at 28°N 69°W. One man of Neptune's crew died in the incident.
 Seven hours after Cadmus rescued Neptune's crew, she put Simon Newcomb (Neptune's master), and three men on Eliza, which was coming from Sumatra, and which took them to Salem.
 One man joined Cadmus.

 From 1827, Cadmus became a whaler, sailing from Sag Harbor, New York.
 She made 17 complete whaling voyages.
 As of February 2023, almost nothing is known of her first whaling voyage.

 2nd whaling voyage (1828–1829): In 1828 Captain George Howell sailed from Sag Harbor.
 He returned in 1829 with 28 barrels of sperm oil, 1927 barrels of whale oil, and 17,012 pounds of whale bone.

 3rd whaling voyage (1829–1830): Captain Howell sailed in 1829 and returned in 1830.
 Cadmus returned with 107 barrels of sperm oil, 1,468 barrels of whale oil, and 12,622 pounds of whale bone.

 4th whaling voyage (1831–1832): Captain Howell sailed in 1831 and returned in 1832 with 2,150 barrels of whale oil.

 5th whaling voyage (1832–1833): Captain Howell sailed in 1832 and returned in 1832 with 1,150 barrels of whale oil.